 The boundary of the Conservation Area follows the boundaries of the Canal corridor with extensions to cover nearby significant buildings and groups.
 The boundary was reviewed during preparation of the previous Appraisal in 2012 and, following no objections raised to the proposal to exclude from the Conservation Area a small area of modern infill housing in Church Croft Gardens to align with current plot boundaries and make more sense in that location during consultation on the Appraisal, this change was made.
 The suggestion to extend the Conservation Area boundary to include the former Talbot Basin, in view of its historical links with the Conservation Area as set out in the Development History section of this Appraisal update, was also made at that time by the Inland Waterways Association.
-In order to consider this suggestion fully it was resolved to consider it and consult on it now through these Draft documents.
-The proposed change is shown on Plan 8 in Appendix 3.
+It was consulted on it through the Draft Appraisal and Management Plan consultation documents in 2018 and the boundary extension adopted in 2019.